yeswework/fabrica-dev-kit/README.md

 * To begin version control on your project run `git init` in the `dev/src` folder, then sync with your favourite repo.

 ## Theme structure
-What goes where when developing with Atelier:
+What goes where when developing with Fabrica:

 * All editing should be done within the `src/` folder – while Gulp is running your changes will be live-compiled from here into the virtual machine's active theme folder.
 File paths below are within this folder.
 * Templates: